seqeralabs/tower-cli/USAGE.md

 - Use an existing S3 bucket to store the work directory when running Nextflow (`--work-dir`)
 - Wait until the Compute Environment has been successfully created and is ready to use (`--wait`)

-Comprehensive details about Tower Forge are available in the [user documentation](https://help.tower.nf/compute-envs/aws-batch/#forge).
+Comprehensive details about the Tower Forge feature are available in the [user documentation](https://help.tower.nf/compute-envs/aws-batch/#forge).

-**NOTE**: Compute Environment creation will fail if you haven't set the appropriate [IAM policies](https://github.com/seqeralabs/nf-tower-aws/tree/master/forge) for Tower Forge when using AWS Batch.
+> **NOTE**: Compute Environment creation will fail if you haven't set the appropriate [IAM policies](https://github.com/seqeralabs/nf-tower-aws/tree/master/forge) for Tower Forge when using AWS Batch.

-#### Deleting a Compute Environment from a Workspace
+### Deleting a Compute Environment

 ```console
 $ tw compute-envs delete --name=my_aws_ce